patricklapgar/patricklapgar/README.md

 5 years later and here I am!
 I study Electronics, from microprocessors to embedded firmware, and I still love building things for the web 🤓

-I recently finished a co-op where I worked on an operating system and developed internal tools.
-Before that, I did a full-stack intern in a consulting firm
+In my recent co-op, I worked on an operating system and developed internal tools.
+Before that, I was a full-stack intern in a consulting firm

 Needless to say, my work comprises of both web and systems development.
 I love working (and learning) in both areas, and I hope it shows